 For questions regarding bills, rates and consumption please contact Utility Billing at:

 301 E. Clay Avenue Room 104

 Fax (509) 935-6279

-For your convenience, a drop box is located in the parking lot at City Hall, 301 E Clay Avenue.
-Payments made in the drop box after-hours will be posted the following business day.
+- Via drop box located in the parking lot at City Hall.
 The City will not be responsible for cash payments left in the drop box.

+- Automatic Payment.
 Utility bills may be withdrawn automatically from your checking account.
-Download the Automatic Payment Plan Application form.
+Download the Automatic Payment Plan Application Form.
 Please contact the Utility Billing Office for more information at (509) 935-8311.

 Billing service inquiries

 If you think your billing is incorrect, or suspect that you may have a leak, please call the billing office for assistance at (509) 935-8311.
 We may ask that you submit your dispute in writing to the City Administrator; Chewelah City Hall; 301 E Clay Avenue; PO Box 258; Chewelah, WA 99109.